emmett-framework/emmett/docs/quickstart.md

 The "hello" message will be translated when the user requests the Italian language.

-On default settings, the user's requested language is determined by the "Accept-Language" field in the HTTP header, but the translation system has another way to behave, in fact if we put this line in the prior example:
+On default settings, the user's requested language is determined by the "Accept-Language" field in the HTTP header, but the translation engine has another way to behave, in fact if we put this line in the prior example:

 ```python
 app.language_force_on_url = True
 ```

 Emmett uses the URL to determine the language instead of the HTTP "Accept-Language" header.
 This means that Emmett will automatically add the support for language on your routing rules.

 To see more about languages and dive into translator features, read the complete documentation available in the [Languages chapter](./languages).